 The Dynamics 365 Field Service Solution

-(D365 Field Service can be implemented as a standalone solution.
+D365 Field Service can be implemented as a standalone solution.
 But in our experience, customers get the best results by integrating it with other Microsoft Dynamics ERP and CRM solutions.
-Read our overview of Dynamics 365 as a whole.)
+Further resources:

 Optimize Scheduling and Dispatch